stephendade/aprilmav/README.md

 ## How to get started

+Install OpenCV and Matplotlib: ``sudo apt install python3-matplotlib python3-opencv``

-Install the dt-apriltag and transforms3d library: ``pip install dt-apriltags transforms3d``
+Install the dt-apriltag, PyYAML and transforms3d libraries: ``pip install dt-apriltags transforms3d PyYAML``.

 If you are not using a Raspberry Pi Camera V2, you will need to calibrate your
 camera: